Should my Buy to Let property be owned personally or through a limited company?

 So what happens when a Buy to Let property is sold?

-Companies do not pay Capital Gains Tax, they only pay Corporation Tax, so gains are taxed at 19%.
-Individuals pay Capital Gains Tax on buy to let properties at 28% or 18% depending on their levels of income.
+Companies do not pay Capital Gains Tax, they only pay Corporation Tax, so gains are taxed at 19% or 25% depending on the business profits.
+Individuals pay Capital Gains Tax on buy to let properties at 18% or 24% depending on their levels of income.

 For example - A Buy to Let property sold with a capital gain of £30,000.